 In typical Madeiran style there are no notices or anything explaining why or when they’ll re-open.
 Lesson learned for us!
 Smack on the wrists and no more ‘positive behavioural reinforcements’ lol.

 Apparently in summer they only sell water and sandwiches but still, it’s better than nothing!

 Starting the walk

 Walking through the archway between the cafe and the tatt shop, you’ll see the ‘Golf Ball’; a NATO radar installation.
-To the left is where the walk starts.
+Once through the building, head to the left and this is where the walk starts.
 You’ll see the wooden signs.

 Starting the hike